'The Little Prince' turns 80 – DW – 04/05/2023

 Advertisement

-I remember clearly when my mother appeared in my nursery one evening with "The Little Prince."
+I remember clearly when my mother appeared in my room one evening with "The Little Prince."

 "What a great book this must be," I thought, noticing how carefully and precisely she handled and opened it.